UBCSailbot/docs/README.md

 This site is built using the latest versions of dependencies in [`docs/requirements.txt`](./docs/requirements.txt) at the time of the most recent commit to the main branch.
-To see exactly how the site will look before pushing or merging into the main branch, ensure your local dependencies are up to date with
+To see exactly how the site will look when deployed, ensure your local dependencies are up to date.

+### Update Dependencies in Sailbot Workspace

+Rebuild the Dev Container.

+### Update Dependencies By Itself

 ```
-pip install -Ur docs/requirements.txt --upgrade-strategy eager
+pip install -Ur docs/requirements.txt
 ```